apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/ral/_index.en.md

 chapter = true
 +++

-RAL (Resource & Rule Administration Language) responsible for the added-on feature of hint, transaction type switch, scaling, sharding execute planning and so on.
+RAL (Resource & Rule Administration Language) responsible for the added-on feature of transaction type switch, scaling and so on.